zhenkuny/dafny/Docs/Linear/Introduction.md

 Standard Dafny supports both immutable data structures (e.g. `datatype` and `seq`) and mutable data structures (e.g. `class` and `array`).
-Programs with mutable data structures are often more difficult to verify, because of aliasing and mutation: two variable may refer to the same object, and therefore a write to one variable may affect reads from another variable:
+Programs with mutable data structures are often more difficult to verify, because of aliasing and mutation: two variables may refer to the same object, and therefore a write to one variable may affect reads from another variable:

 ```dafny